marzer/soagen/docs/pages/schema.md

-@page schema Config File Schema
+@page schema Config Schema

 @tableofcontents

-This is the config file schema for the `*.toml` configuration files that are used with `soagen`, a command-line tool for generating SoA container classes for use in C++.
+This is the schema for the `*.toml` configuration files that are used with `soagen`, a command-line tool for generating SoA container classes for use in C++.

 @see <ul>